Surface Fluctuating Hydrodynamics Methods for the Drift-Diffusion Dynamics of Particles and Microstructures within Curved Fluid Interfaces: Fluctuating Hydrodynamics for Curved Fluid Interfaces

 The real-space fluctuating velocity field $\mb{v}^{\flat}$ can be recovered using $\mb{v} = (-\star \mb{d} \Phi)^{\sharp}$.
 This is derived from the stochastic force $\mb{F}_{thm}$ acting on microstructures in equation~\ref{equ:fluct_hydro_microstructure}.
 Together, these stochastic driving terms give in real-space $\mb{f}_{thm}^{\flat} = -\star \mb{d} \sum_s \rho (g_s + h_s) Y_s = \mb{g}_{thm}^{\flat} - \Lambda[\mb{F}_{thm}]$ which satisfy equations~\ref{equ_stoch_driving_fluid}--\ref{equ_stoch_driving_cross}.

-In summary, the equations~\ref{equ:Phi_fluct_hydro_sph_harmonics}--~\ref{equ:Phi_fluct_hydro_sph_harmonics_stoch_h} give a formulation of the SELM fluctuating hydrodynamics incorporating fluid-structure interactions in terms of the vector potential $\Phi$.
+In summary, the equations~\ref{equ:Phi_fluct_hydro_sph_harmonics}-- ~\ref{equ:Phi_fluct_hydro_sph_harmonics_stoch_h} give a formulation for surface fluctuating hydrodynamics incorporating fluid-structure interactions in terms of the vector potential $\Phi$.
 The use of such Hodge decompositions and vector potentials is particularly convenient when representing velocity fields on surfaces.
 We give additional details on the derivation of these results in Appendix~\ref{appendix:derivation_fluct_hydro_phi}.